Ranking every Chelsea manager of the Roman Abramovich era

 Chelsea played some of the most exciting football the Premier League had seen while winning their first league and cup double in Ancelotti’s first season, setting competition records for most goals scored, most home goals and best goal difference.

 Like his compatriot Conte, he failed to replicate that success in his second campaign and ultimately paid the price.
+But that first season was special.

 Even taking into account how it ended (twice), it just had to be, didn’t it?